aat440hz/RF433-TelnetChatMorseCode-M5StickCPlus/README.md

-RF433 Telnet Chat for M5StickC Plus
+RF433 Telnet Chat with LED and Morse Code for M5StickC Plus

 Description

 RF433 Telnet Chat is an innovative tool designed for the M5StickC Plus to transmit text messages over 433 MHz RF signals.
 This application operates as a one-way messaging system, allowing the user to send concise text messages from the transmitter to a receiver.
-Additionally, this version includes a Morse code feature for enhanced communication capabilities.
+Additionally, this version includes LED integration and Morse code capabilities, enabling long-distance communication using lights.

 Character Limits